 About Huntington's Disease

 Huntington's disease (HD) is a genetic, degenerative brain disorder that causes uncontrolled movements, loss of ability to think and reason, and severe emotional disturbances.
 People with HD eventually become dependent on others for their care.
-The onset of the disease is typically between the ages of 30 and 50.

 Age of Onset